 Relocation When Paternity Has Been Established

 Once paternity has been established the father of the child has rights, even in the absence of any court order for visitation.
-At least in New York City, if there is no visitation order it will rarely be a problem for the mother to move to another borough.
-I have seen one or two oddball cases where the Judge has refused to allow the mother to relocate out of the immediate neighborhood, but these are quite rare.
+At least in New York City, if there is no visitation order it will rarely be a problem for the mother to move to another borough, even over the other parenet’s objection.
+I have seen one or two oddball cases where the Judge refused to allow the mother to relocate out of the immediate neighborhood, but these are quite rare.
 As long as there is no visitation order she can probably move a short distance away even though it crosses county lines or even state lines.
 She might be required to give a decent reason for the move.

 Mothers in these situations must avoid giving the appearance that the move was done in bad faith in order to limit the father’s access or to gain some kind of tactical advantage.